PLCnext/MqttGdsConnector/README.md

    In the configuration file, change the `client_name` property to a value that is likely to be unique on a public server.

    Change the publish and subscribe `topic` properties to values that are likely to be unique on a public server.
 1. Using WinSCP (Windows) or `scp` (Linux), copy the `mqtt_gds.settings.json` file to the following directory on the PLC: `/opt/plcnext/projects/MqttClient/`.
 Create this directory on the PLC if it does not exist already.

    The default login credentials for the PLC are:
    - User name : admin
    - Password  : &lt;printed on the PLC housing&gt;

-   Make sure that the file has 'read' privileges for all users on the PLC.

 1. Restart the PLC.
 1. In the MQTTool app on the iPhone or iPad, subscribe to the topic name that was entered in the `publish_data` section of the configuration file (e.g. "MyPubTopic").
 1. The messages received on the iPhone or iPad now show the value of the PubMessage variable in the PLC.
 1. On the iPhone or iPad, publish a message to the topic that was entered in the `subscribe_data` section of the configuration file (e.g. "MySubTopic").
 This message now appears as the value of the SubMessage variable in the PLC.